-The condition of the streambank is an indicator of the health of the stream and are common projects for us.
-Streambank condition reflects the stability of the streambank to the erosive forces of water (streambanks in good condition are less likely to erode and fall into the stream than ones in poor condition).
-The classification of Streambank Erosion Susceptibility considers streambank cover, height, slope, soil, and riparian condition to arrive at the potential for erosion at high flows.
+The condition of a streambank is an indicator of stream health, and streambank evaluations are frequent projects for Trutta.
+Streambank condition reflects the susceptibility of the streambank to the erosive forces of water (streambanks in good condition are less likely to erode and fall into the stream than ones in poor condition).
+The classification of Streambank Erosion Susceptibility considers streambank cover, height, slope, soil, and riparian condition and enables us to predict potential erosion at high flows.

-The visual classification of river bank condition from the HDSS video has proven to be both accurate (able to differentiate good and poor areas) and efficient (rapidly accomplish the task).
+Using HDSS video to visually classify river bank conditions is both accurate (able to differentiate good and poor areas) and efficient (rapidly accomplish the task).
 Research has shown that the video classification of streambank condition results in a similar classification as the much more time intensive Bank Erosion Susceptibility Index (BEHI).
-Our single-viewing, bank condition analysis consists of 5 bank condition levels with 1 being the best and 5 being the worst.
+Trutta’s HDSS methodology ranks bank condition on a scale of 1 (best) to 5 (worst).

 To view some of our projects that have delineated streambank erosion susceptibility, follow these links: